JSpdx/FOCUSER/README.md

 	- Javascript
 	- HTML and CSS

+## Highlights
+	'''

+asdasdfs

 This project proved to be a great learning opportunity for me.
 Working on a project with multiple people gave me some good experience utilizing version control, and successfully merging conflicts.
 Learning to use an MVC like Django (technically MTV) was very beneficial too.
-I have since been exposed to other MVC framworks such as React, and the learning curve was greatly reduced.
-I learned
+I have since been exposed to other MVC frameworks like React, and the learning curve was greatly reduced.

 Working on a legacy codebase was a great learning oppertunity for fixing bugs, cleaning up code, and adding requested features.